Marginalised Gaussian Processes with Nested Sampling: Applying Nested Sampling to Gaussian Processes

 If we wished to perform inference in a low-dimensional setting, then a uniform sampling strategy would suffice.
 However since we wish to explore higher dimensions, we employ the PolyChord algorithm \citep{2015Handley, handley2015polychord}, which performs slice sampling \citep{neal2003} at each iteration.
 Unless otherwise stated, we use 100 live points, which are bounded in a set of ellipsoids \citep{2009Feroz}.
 These bounding surfaces allow the macroscopic structure of the likelihood contours to be traced, enabling a much more efficient sampling process.
 This approach has proven particularly adept at navigating multi-modal likelihood surfaces \citep{allison2014comparison}.
 These attractive properties have motivated numerous scientific applications, including the detection of gravitational waves \citep{veitch2015parameter}, the categorisation of cosmic rays \citep{cholis2015galactic}, and the imaging of a supermassive black hole \citep{akiyama2019first}.

-The algorithm described above is implemented as part of the \textsc{dynesty} package \citep{2020Speagle}.
-We use the `rslice' sampling option, along with the default number of five slices, and adopt the default criterion for convergence.
-This is defined as the point at which the estimated posterior mass contained within the set of live points falls below $1\%$ of the total.
+We implemented\footnote{Code available at \url{https://github.com/frgsimpson/nsampling}} the above algorithm via a combination of the \textsc{dynesty} \citep{2020Speagle} and GPflow \citep{de2017gpflow} software packages.
+For the former, we make use the `rslice' sampling option provided by \textsc{dynesty}, along with the default number of five slices, and adopt the default criterion for convergence.
+This is defined as the point at which the estimated posterior mass contained within the set of live points falls below $1\%$ of the total, specifically $\log(\hat{Z} + \Delta \hat{Z}) - \log(\hat{Z}) < 0.01$, where $\Delta \hat{Z} \simeq \psi_{max} X_i$.